Hermeneutics of the Second Vatican Council

 The Hermeneutics of the Second Vatican Council, or the Hermeneutics of Vatican II, refers to the different interpretations of the Second Vatican Council given by theologians and historians in relation to the Roman Catholic Church in the period following the Council.
-The two leading interpretations are the "hermeneutic of continuity" (or "hermeneutic of the reform") and the contrasting "hermeneutic of rupture" (or "hermeneutic of discontinuity"), with some proposing a "third hermeneutic" along the lines of John W. O'Malley.

-This field of research is taught in some universities and explored by learned societies such as the School of Bologna and the John XXIII Foundation for Religious Sciences.
-Historians such as Giuseppe Alberigo, John W. O'Malley, Christoph Theobald, Gilles Routhier, Romano Amerio and Roberto de Mattei research perceived or actual ruptures with preconciliar Catholicism from both progressive and traditionalist perspectives.
-Meanwhile, Benedict XVI has emphasized the continuity of council with preconciliar Catholicism and endorsed a "hermeneutic of reform."
+This field of research is taught in some universities and explored by academic societies such as the John XXIII Foundation for Religious Sciences and the Bologna School.
+Historians such as Giuseppe Alberigo, John W. O'Malley, Christoph Theobald, and Gilles Routhier have often examined perceived or actual ruptures with pre-conciliar Catholicism from a progressive perspective, while others like Romano Amerio and Roberto de Mattei do so from a traditionalist viewpoint.

-Interpreting the Council
+Interpreting the council

-Unlike other Councils of the Roman Catholic Church, Vatican II poses a problem of interpretation which theologians and historians have grabbled with the legacy of the Council and how it should be interpreted in the world.
-This peculiarity can be derived from the intention of the Council itself, which was not to define "one point or another of doctrine and discipline" but to "re-establish in value and splendor the substance of human and Christian thought and life".
-This intention was followed by a lack of dogmatic definitions, which gave rise to a debate on the nature of the documents and their application.
+Theologians and historians have debated the legacy of Vatican II and its interpretation.
+This discussion stems from the Council's stated intention, which was not to define "one point or another of doctrine and discipline" but to "re-establish in value and splendor the substance of human and Christian thought and life."
+This intention was accompanied by a lack of dogmatic definitions, which led to debate on the nature of the documents and their application.

-All ecumenical councils of the Catholic Church have had their historians who have contributed to providing an interpretation starting from their point of view.
-However, Roberto de Mattei argues that only for the Second Vatican Council have two contrary hermeneutics been confronted.
-According to some critics, the presence of opposing hermeneutics can be attributed to an ambiguity or ambivalence of the conciliar documents.
-Others have argued in response that the troubled reception of Vatican II is not unique to it and reflects a trend dating back to the Council of Nicaea.
+All ecumenical councils of the Catholic Church have had historians who have offered their own interpretations.
+However, Roberto de Mattei argues that only for the Second Vatican Council have two opposing hermeneutics been debated.
+According to some critics, the presence of opposing hermeneutics stems from an ambiguity or ambivalence in the conciliar documents.
+Others have argued that the troubled reception of Vatican II is not unique to it and reflects a trend dating back to the Council of Nicaea.

-For his part, Pope Benedict XVI (who also participated in the development of the Council when he was Cardinal Ratzinger), as a witness to the diverse perceptions of post-conciliar theology since its origins, stated that a large part of the hermeneutical problem has been due to the interference of the press in spreading politicized and ideologized interpretations of the conciliar resolutions to the masses, which polarized the parishioners and researchers on the subject, as well as hindering the reception of the official hermeneutics of the Church in the face of modernist distortions.
+Pope Benedict XVI (who participated in the development of the Council as a theological expert, Father Joseph Ratzinger), having witnessed the diverse perceptions of post-conciliar theology since its origins, stated that a large part of the hermeneutical problem was due to the interference of the press.
+He contended that the press spread politicized and ideological interpretations of the conciliar resolutions, which polarized parishioners and researchers and hindered the reception of the official hermeneutics of the Church in the face of what he considered "modernist distortions."